 11. Can you test a person who has complex needs or a ‘Twice Exceptional’ person?

 Yes.
-We pride ourselves on being able to accommodate individuals with a wide variety of needs.
+We pride ourselves on being able to welcome clients with a wide variety of needs.
 We can assess individuals who would not be able to engage with typical testing materials or who need a flexible approach.
 For example, we can assess individuals who do not communicate via spoken language, individuals with movement difficulties (including difficulty responding with paper and pencil), or individuals for whom typical testing procedures are overly stressful or overstimulating.
 We have an extensive library of assessment tools that includes language-free and motor-free tests (see the Psychological Testing page for list of our tests).
 We can be flexible in our scheduling for test-takers who become overstimulated easily due to sensory issues, test-takers with chronic medical conditions, or who need a lot of movement breaks.
 We also have instruments for assessing highly gifted individuals, including the Stanford Binet-5 (a measure accepted GT organizations including Mensa and the John’s Hopkins Center for Talented Youth), the Wechsler Adult Intelligence Scales, and the Wechsler Nonverbal Scales of Intelligence.
 Our goal is to make every individual feel supported so he or she can show their true abilities.
 Both of our offices are fully accessible to all clients.